byStairway/Stairway/README.md

-# Stairway
+## Stairway Web
- The Main Web Application for this Organization
+This is the main hub and website for Stairway project
+## Contributing